-Balancing Biodiversity and Development
+Balancing Biodiversity and Land Development

 In September 2023, the Province of BC announced housing mandates for multiple municipalities, including Saanich.
 With this housing mandate, the District will be required to triple their development and construct 4,610 units over five years.
-Development is often seen as an ongoing threat to biodiversity, however, there are measures and incentives that can implemented provide a balance between biodiversity conservation and urban development.
+Development is often seen as an ongoing threat to biodiversity, however, there are measures and incentives that can implemented that can mitigate some of the impacts of urban development.

-Over the next five years, Saanich will be focusing urban development and densification within the Primary Growth Areas \\.
+Over the next five years, Saanich will be focusing urban development and densification within the Primary Growth Areas .
 These Primary Growth Areas have minimal overlap with the proposed Biodiversity Habitat Network and will accommodate a larger proportion of the population and support future population growth (Figure 3).
-With densification, the District will need to ensure that its residents have access to open and green spaces.
+With densification, the District will need to ensure that its residents have access to natural spaces.
 Biodiversity protection will not only provide ecosystem services to these densified areas but ensure that Saanich's ecology and biodiversity remains resilient and continues to thrive.